-This hoist system from Rad Sportz comes with a set of 2 easy-to-mount hoists that can accommodate up to 125 lbs of kayaks and other gear.
+This system from Rad Sportz comes with 2 easy-to-mount hoists that can accommodate up to 125 lbs of kayaks and other gear.
 The hooks on this kayak hoist also have a rubber coating to help protect your kayak from scratches and damage during the lifting process.

 Additionally, this set includes two durable smooth-running pulleys.
-These pulleys provide you with a 2:1 advantage as you raise your kayak to make the entire boat storage process as simple as can be.
+These pulleys provide a 2:1 advantage as you raise your kayak to make the entire boat storage process as simple as possible.
 Rad Sportz also crafted this hoist system with a safety locking mechanism to limit the potential for accidents while you put your kayak into storage.

-The Rad Sportz Kayak Hoist can also work in garages or storage sheds with ceilings up to 12 feet high.
+The Rad Sportz Kayak Hoist can also work in garages or storage sheds with up to 12 feet high ceilings.
 That said, the kayak itself hangs about 2 feet from your ceiling, so it’s not ideal for use in rooms with ceiling heights of less than 10 feet.

-Besides its limited use in rooms with low ceiling heights, some paddlers often find installing this hoist can be tricky.
-In addition, some of the hardware that comes with the Rad Sportz Kayak Hoist isn’t the best quality, and you may want to replace the included rope after a few years.
-But if you want a kayak hoist that doesn’t break the bank, this is one option that should be on your list.
+Besides its limited use in rooms with low ceiling heights, some paddlers often find installing this hoist tricky.
+In addition, some of the hardware that comes with the Rad Sportz Kayak Hoist isn’t the best quality.
+But if you want a kayak hoist that doesn’t break the bank, this option should be on your radar.

 Best Motorized Kayak Hoist: Garage Gator 66064K Dual Kayak and Canoe Lift